 If you don’t want to open a 529 savings account, you can still use credit card rewards to save for college.

-For example, the CardName discontinued credit card allows you to earn 5 percent back on up to $1,500 in combined purchases in bonus categories each time you activate, and unlimited 1 percent cash back on all other purchases.
+For example, the CardNamediscontinued credit card allows you to earn 5% back on up to $1,500 in combined purchases in bonus categories each time you activate, and unlimited 1% cash back on all other purchases.
 You could take the cash back you earn with your CardName credit card or any cash-back credit card and deposit it into a savings account specifically for college expenses.
-Remember that the account likely isn't going to be tax-free, though, unless it's a 529.
-The information related to this credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.
+Remember that the account likely isn’t going to be tax-free, though, unless it’s a 529.
+Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer